 What Happens If You Eat Very Old SPAM?

 There are plenty of cases of people eating very old cans of SPAM or other canned meat.
-The meat generally tastes a bit gross but there are no adverse side effects.
+The meat tastes gross, but there are no adverse side effects.

-I lived in Sarajevo for a while and all of my friends hated canned meat.
+I lived in Sarajevo for a while, and all my friends hated canned meat.

-The people of Sarajevo hate canned meat so much that they even erected an ironic monument of it.
+The people of Sarajevo hate canned meat so much that they even erected an ironic monument.

 Is Spam a good emergency food?

-SPAM is a great food to have during emergencies because it is easy to store, can be safely eaten for decades, and doesn’t require cooking.
+SPAM is an excellent food for emergencies because it is easy to store, can be safely eaten for decades, and doesn’t require cooking.
 Ideally, you should rotate through the cans of SPAM so you don’t end up with meat so gross-tasting that it becomes inedible.

-If you want to prepare for long-term emergencies though, SPAM (like other canned foods) isn’t necessarily the best choice.
+SPAM (like other canned foods) isn’t necessarily the best choice if you want to prepare for long-term emergencies.
 Canned foods contain a lot of liquid, so take up lots of storage space per amount of calories.
 Dry foods are a better option.

 Alternatives to Canned Meat

 For long-term prepping, a better choice is to stockpile freeze-dried meat.
-Kept in air-tight packaging with oxygen absorbers, freeze-dried meat can last for up to 25 years without losing quality.
+In air-tight packaging with oxygen absorbers, freeze-dried meat can last up to 25 years without losing quality.
 The downside is that freeze-dried meat is more expensive.

 Dry beans and TVP are also good alternatives to canned meat.
 They also can last over 25 years when stored properly and are much more affordable than freeze-dried meat.
 Read: How to store dry beans long term.